 Bay leaf or bay-laurel has been used for hundreds of years in ancient Ayurvedic, Chinese and traditional medicines.
-This little plant was so powerfully respected that in Ancient Greece it was a symbol of honour, and it crowned the heads of gods, goddesses and war heroes.
+This little plant was so powerfully respected that in Ancient Greece it was a symbol of honour, and it crowned the heads of gods, goddesses, and war heroes.

 So, what does it do other than crown kings and makes food taste great?

-Can help control the effects of diabetes.
+Bay Leaf Can help control the effects of diabetes.

-Bay leaves contains compounds that can help process insulin at an efficient rate.
+Bay leaves contain compounds that can help process insulin at an efficient rate.
 In one study, people who had ground bay leaves twice a day reduced their blood sugar levels.
 It also created a dip in cholesterol levels which makes it a good food to help prevent Type 2 diabetes.